 As we age, the levels of HCL decrease due to the amount of cooked, processed food we ingest.
 Usually around the age of 40, the HCL levels in the stomach have decreased enough to where some of the food we eat sits in the stomach instead of being digested, and rots, turning into lactic acid.

 This is the acid that can force open the esophageal sphincter, and cause heartburn, indigestion, and GERD, gastric esophageal reflux disease.
-In severe cases esophageal cancer can be caused.
-Without adequate levels of hydrochloric acid, we are opening ourselves up to many potential health problems.

 There are both good and bad bacteria in the gut.
 The good bacteria, also known as probiotics help aid digestion, and absorption of food.
 They also help sweeten the breath, and eliminate gas problems.